Anxiety Pen: Think before you grab

 This combines CBT with mindfulness skills in managing anxiety

-We are Coaching & Clinical Psychologists with extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
+We have extensive experience helping people conquer a range of wellbeing and performance issues at home and in the workplace.
 We can also help with various anxiety issues.
 Read more about our work, watch practical skills videos or browse other articles.
 Get in touch anytime.

 References